tzlaine/small_wg1_papers/P2729_unicode_2_normalization.md

 must be treated as identical.

 To make such comparisons more efficient, Unicode has normalization forms.
-If all the text you ever compare is in the same normalization form, it doesn't matter whether they're all the composed form like "ä" or the decomposed form like "a¨" -- they'll all compare bitwise-equal to each other if they represent the same text.
+If all the text you ever compare is in the same normalization form, they won't be in different forms like "ä" vs. "a¨" -- they'll all be represented the same way, and will therefore compare bitwise-equal to each other if they represent the same text.

 There are four official normalization forms.
 The first two are NFC